-Due to the high survival rate of the strains of bacteria that we use, we do not need to use technology like Bio-tract®, a time-release technology thought to protect the bacteria from the low pH in the stomach for our product range, though this may well be of benefit for other strains of probiotic bacteria.
+Those strains of bacteria with a high survival rate do not need to use technology like Bio-tract®, a time-release technology thought to protect the bacteria from the low pH in the stomach for our product range, though this may well be of benefit for other strains of probiotic bacteria.

-Our bacterial strains also don't need a Unique Delivery System (UDS™) as used by other brands, or a special enteric coating in order to survive transit through the harsh stomach environment.
+A Unique Delivery System (UDS™), as used by some brands, or a special enteric coating, can help probiotics to survive transit through the harsh stomach environment.
 Enteric coating is a special coating for capsules, which is intended to remain intact in the stomach but to dissolve in the small intestine, and which could well provide another good option for ensuring probiotics survive to reach the gut alive.
 On the other hand, critics of enteric coating have pointed out that it can involve the use of synthetic chemicals, as well as highlighting some doubts over whether the capsules eventually break down in the lower GI tract to release the probiotics, or if they pass through the intestines intact with their probiotic cargo still on board.
-Therefore, we feel that it is better to use hardy strains of bacteria that do not require this level of protection to survive transit through the stomach, in fact, all of our encapsulated products can be safely taken out of their capsules and the live cultures consumed alone!
+Therefore, it may be better to use hardy strains of bacteria that do not require this level of protection to survive transit through the stomach.

-The bacteria in our range also undergo other forms of stability testing to show how they survive at different temperatures, and which confirm that they remain viable until the date of expiry.
-Thanks to a sophisticated method of freeze drying known as lyophilisation, our brand offers 'fridge-free technology', which means that you don't need to refrigerate any of the products within our range.
+Some bacteria also undergo other forms of stability testing to show how they survive at different temperatures, and which confirm that they remain viable until the date of expiry.
+Thanks to a sophisticated method of freeze drying known as lyophilisation, some probiotics offer 'fridge-free technology', which means that you don't need to refrigerate any of the products.

 The Ultimate Proof of Survival - Human Clinical Trials